 GBS after a flu shot is similar to Chronic Inflammatory Demyelinating Polyneuropathy (CIDP), which also affects the peripheral nerves, but is distinguished by the gradual onset of symptoms and chronic nature of CIDP.

 There are several variants of GBS, including acute inflammatory demyelinating polyneuropathy (AIDP), the most common GBS variant in the US.
 Other variants include Miller Fischer Syndrome (MFS), acute motor axonal neuropathy (AMAN), and acute motor-sensory axonal neuropathy (AMSAN).

 Although Guillain-Barré syndrome is rare, it does not discriminate amongst the individuals affected, affecting both sexes equally and occurring at any age.

 A high percentage of cases have been reported to occur shortly after a viral or bacterial infection, and sometimes following infections as common as the flu or food poisoning.
-GBS has also been reported to occur after receiving the flu vaccination.
+There are also many reported occurrences of GBS after receiving the flu shot.